 When it comes to creating a successful website, small businesses tend to overlook the importance of having one.
 They believe a well-performing website is too expensive to support and design, so they choose to go the cheap route.

 In a previous article, I discussed why a small business must be online in order to succeed in today’s business environment.
-Now I am going to discuss how a small business creates a successful website that generates more sells for your business.
+Now I am going to discuss how a small business creates a successful website that generates more sales for your business.

-This is a very important point to realize because your website is your online profile that is broadcasted to those who are searching for what is you do.
+This is a very important point to realize because your website is your online profile that is broadcast to those who are searching for what you do.
 This means that their search brings up you and your competitors (if you are even pulled up at all).

 So how do you create a powerful website that actually helps in effectively selling your business’s products and services?

 1. Engagement Instead of Static

 Do you remember those static Geocities websites that used to be the standard website on the internet?
 Well, some businesses still have websites that look and operate just as archaic.
 Who would take a business seriously that has a website that does not look current and has them wondering if the business is still operating?

 No one.
 A website that looks cheap will get bypassed in favor of a better-looking website.